 if I can halve this loss..

-that I typically use (with a bucket and stop watch) at 6
+measured (with a bucket and stop watch) the flow rate from

 litres per minute.
 This is higher than the flow rate at a